-Semester Summary
+Semester Summary Progress Note

-The semester summary report summarizes the goals and progress that the client made over the course of the semester.
-Generally, student clinicians will write 1 semester summary for each client they work with in a given semester.
+The semester summary progress report summarizes the goals and progress that the client made over the course of the semester.
+Generally, student clinicians will write 1 semester summary progress note for each client they work with in a given semester.
 See an example below:

-Example Audiology Note (Adult)
+Example Semester Summary Progress Note (Pediatric)